anm/anm.github.com/blog/_posts/2012-09-30-Griffin-USB-Car-Charger.md

 Conclusions
 -----------

-Griffin cannot be trusted as an electronics brand.
 You need to pay more than £2 for something that is not crap.
+There are imitation branded electronics on ebay.